Juliano-Canedo/Configuring-Roles-for-Permissions/README.md

 </p>

 <h1>osTicket - Configuring Roles & Permissions</h1>

-In this tutorial, you will observe how to create a role and grant permissions.<br />
+The purpose of this tutorial is to understand how to create a role and assign permissions to it in a ticketing system environment.
+Once the role is created, it can be assigned individually or to a group.<br />

 <h2>Environments and Technologies Used</h2>